wmcbrine/PDCurses/dosvga/README.md

   (pdcurses.lib or .a, depending on your compiler) and a lot of object files.
 Add the target "demos" to build the sample programs.

+- By default,  a built-in 8x14 font from `font.h` is used.
+But one can [download VGA fonts](https://hack.org/mc/fonts/vgafonts.tar.gz) and set the `PDC_FONT` environment variable to refer to a desired .vga file,  for example,

+        set PDC_FONT=c:\vgafonts\ser8x16.vga

+  The font *must* be in the .vga format,  256*font_height bytes long,  and the font height *must* be less than or equal to 16.
+(The font width, at least as of now,  must be 8.)

 Distribution Status
 -------------------